Screenshot 1: file

 multiple

-archive formats on Linux, Darwin/macOS, Windows and other operating
+archive formats on BSD, Linux, Darwin/macOS, Windows and other operating

 systems /